 Such as hearing that Dash to Panel, one of the best GNOME extensions (if rarely used because I try to keep to a “stock Ubuntu” layout for screenshots on this blog) has picked up a little feature from Unity (back in the day):

 Derived colour app highlights are totally trivial, totally useless, and yet wonderful to have because I say so.

 Annnnd that’s it for this week!
 I didn’t manage to squeeze anything else of note out of the Twitter sponge this week — but do check back same-time, same-place next week for another hopeless helping of my thoughts on other people’s thoughts.

 Also: I finally made a thumbnail for this series.
-My brief was “MTV meets Headmistress’s reaction to seeing lewd drawings on exercise book” and, not gonna like, I think I pulled it off 😉.
+My brief was “MTV meets Headmistress’s reaction to lewd drawings on exercise books” and, not gonna like, I think I pulled it off 😉.
 Let me know what you think!